trex7/footy-viz/index.md

 	</div>
 	<div class="container" id="tactics-outtro">
 		<div class = "row">
-			<p>Now that we've established the structure of soccer teams in general and recommended a starting lineup for England, let's have a look at our key players and why we believe their presence is a critical factor for England's success.
+			<p>Now that we've established the structure of soccer teams in general and recommended a starting lineup for England, let's have a look at our key players and why we believe their presence is a critical factor for England's success.</p>
 		</div>
 	</div>
 	<div class="container" id = "title-frame-for-kane">